 Henry acknowledged, by letter dated at Kellyville, N.S.W., on 29 April 1892, the B.M.S.'s acceptance of his resignation, & their offer of £250 severance pay.
 His name was placed on the Baptist Church of N.S.W.'s Unattached Pastors List.

 The orchard was on Windsor Road, on the N.E. side, & between President & Wrights Roads, covering an area of 18 acres & 29 perches.

-The title deeds to the orchard were transferred on 1 Apr 1897 to Robert Hamilton MATTHEWS of Parramata, Licensed Surveyor.
+The title deeds to the orchard were transferred on 1 April 1897 to Robert Hamilton MATTHEWS of Parramatta, Licensed Surveyor.